Win a 4-night stay for 2 people at the InterContinental Chiang Mai The Mae Ping in Thailand

 Consider adding zinc supplements and vitamins C, D to your diet

-In today’s fast-paced, busy way of life, getting all of the nutrients you need into your diet daily can be challenging, but supplementing with some of the essentials will ensure that you have all bases covered.
+In today’s fast-paced, busy way of life, getting all of the nutrients you need into your diet daily can be challenging, but supplementing with some of the key essentials like the zinc-rich Ethical Nutrients Immune Defence will ensure that you have all bases covered.
 In particular, the likes of zinc and vitamin supplements like vitamin C, D can help meet the challenges of staying healthy in the winter, while IVs and sprays are also fast ways to get essential vitamins in your body quickly.

 Zinc, naturally found in eggs, dairy, cereals, and fish, can also improve immunity and ward off infections.
 Vitamin C, found naturally in a variety of different fruits and vegetables, is vital when it comes to boosting your immunity, while vitamin D, which our bodies are usually able to synthesise from exposure to the sun’s rays during warmer months, is essential to keep energy levels high.